Brian-Scott25/R_Functions/README.md

 #### Side Note
 This function does test well for outliers, I am still researching the best approach to test for outliers.
 This function does not do hold out test sampling, I wil provide another function for that.
-Hold out sampling should only be done on models that fit all the requirements for linear regression, so the LM_DIAGNOSTIC Function is used to determine if hold out testing is necessary
+Hold out sampling should only be done on models that fit all the requirements for linear regression, so the LM_DIAGNOSTIC Function is used to determine if hold out testing is necessary.